This article was reviewed by the YOUCANIC editorial team.

 Like standard sturts, the ABC strut contains a spring and a shock absorber.
 The ABC strut adds a hydraulic fluid chamber to adjust the height as fluid is added or removed from the strut.
 The ABC control module or driver can adjust the height at each corner of the car at a rate of 1/10 of a second.

-Replacing a faulty strut at the Mercedes-Benz dealership costs between $1500-$2000.
-A cheaper alternative is installing aftermarket ABC struts which cost around $500 per strut.
+Replacing a faulty strut at the Mercedes-Benz dealership costs between $1500 and $2000.
+A cheaper alternative is installing aftermarket ABC struts, which cost around $500.
 The cheapest solution is to install a used strut.
 The drawback of installing used ABC struts is that there is no guarantee on how long they will last.

 Just because the car sags at one corner doesn’t mean the problem is the strut.
 In many cases, the issue can be the valve block.
 Inspect the strut for leaks.
-If no leaks are present, the strut may typically operate, and the problem can be at the valve block.
+The strut may typically operate if no leaks are present, and the problem can be at the valve block.

 Replacing a bad strut is pretty straightforward.
 There is a connection and a sensor connection; the rest of the steps to remove an ABC sturt are the same as in other struts.